Quercus Lecture Series 2019

 Quercus Sports' Lecture, Monday 19th February, 2018 - Paul McDermott, Head of High Perfermance, Sport Ireland, "High Performance Sport in Ireland", G18 Kane Building, 6-7pm

-Quercus Active Citizenship Lecture, Tuesday 27th February, 2018 - Bridget Quilligan, Manager of Kerry Travellors' Health and Community Development Project, Title to be Confirmed, G02 Kane Building, 6-7pm
+Quercus Active Citizenship Lecture, Tuesday 27th February, 2018 - Bridget Quilligan, Manager of Kerry Travellors' Health and Community Development Project, G02 Kane Building, 6-7pm

-Quercus Creative & Performing Arts Lecture, Thursday 1st March, 2018 - Lord David Puttnam, Film Producer, Chariots of Fire, The Killing Fields and The Mission among many others, Title to be Confirmed, G02 Kane Building, 6-7pm
+Quercus Creative & Performing Arts Lecture, Thursday 1st March, 2018 - Lord David Puttnam, Film Producer, Chariots of Fire, The Killing Fields and The Mission among many others, "Identity is Everything", G02 Kane Building, 6-7pm

-Quercus Innovation/Entrepreneurship Lecture, Tuesday 6th March, 2018 - Dr. Susan Steele, Sea-Fisheries Protection Authority, Title to be Confirmed, G02 Kane Building, 6-7pm
+Quercus Innovation/Entrepreneurship Lecture, Tuesday 6th March, 2018 - Dr. Susan Steele, Sea-Fisheries Protection Authority, G02 Kane Building, 6-7pm

 Quercus Lecture Series 2017